timlegrand/StandaLock/README.md

 How it works?
 ---------------
   1. Add a placeholder for the StandaLock in your HTML:

      ```html
      <div id="mystandalock"></div>
      ```

      You may also add a div that will contain your personal information when shown (optional):

      ```html
      <div id="contact">
      ```

   2. Encrypt your personal information and prepare to provide a decrypt function.
-Remember that we are not fighting against humans, but spambots, which search for particular patterns in clear text in a reasonable time.
-I personally use Base64 or ROT13 algorithms which are enough for spambots.
+Remember that we are not fighting against humans but spambots, which search for particular patterns in clear text in a reasonable time.
+I personally use Base64 or ROT13 algorithms which seem to be enough.
 Remember that your information will never appear in clear text.
+For an even better efficiency, try not to associate evidences of private information with crypted data: break usual variable names like "email" or "address".
+Javacript can use Unicode in variable names, as shown in the next step.

   3. Then it's time for StandaLock configuration:

      ```html
      <script src="/path/to/standalock.js"></script>
      <script type="text/javascript" charset="utf-8">